WHUSENG21/WHUSENG21-Y2S2-SA/README.md

 # **5 - Technical Debt**
 ## 5.1 - Code Quality

+### Advantages of Selenium WebDriver
+- It is open-source, supports many languages, and is compatible with many operating systems.
+- Selenium WebDriver architecture is designed to support cross-browser testing and parallel testing.
+- Selenium WebDriver supports integration with various frameworks like Maven, and ANT for code compilation.
+- It also supports integration with testing frameworks like TestNG to improve automation testing and reporting.
+- Selenium can be integrated with Jenkins for CI/CD purposes.
+- Selenium has strong community support which makes troubleshooting pretty easy.
+- Selenium Architecture enables us to implement user gestures like the mouse cursor and keyboard actions like click, double click, drag, and drop, click and hold, etc.
+- With Selenium, you can write your test scripts in the language with which the web application was coded, thus speeding up test cycles.
+- Selenium does not require us to start any server before testing and provides a direct interpretation of code onto the web services.
+- The architecture of Selenium enables us to simulate advanced browser interactions like clicking the browser’s back and front buttons.

+### Disadvantages of Selenium WebDriver
+- Selenium does not support testing of Windows applications as it works only on web applications.
+- Selenium depends on third-party frameworks like TestNG and Cucumber for reporting, as it does not have inbuilt reporting features.
+- Selenium architecture is not prepared to handle dynamic web elements accurately, thus affecting test results.
+- Selenium does not handle frames and pop-ups efficiently.
+- Selenium does not automate captcha, barcodes, and test cases that involve fingerprints.
+- Selenium does not support the automation of video and audio elements.
+- Selenium requires knowledge of programming languages, thus making test script authoring slightly hard.
+- Test management tasks cannot be performed with Selenium, while tools like UFT/QTP support ALM integration.

+### Limitations of Selenium
+1. Testers would need more time to write test cases
+2. Lacks built-in reporting feature
+3. Cannot test mobile applications
+4. Limited in handling dynamic elements
+5. Limited in handling pop-up windows

 ## 5.2 - Historical Debt
 ## 5.3 - Test Coverage
 ## 5.4 - Possible Improvements